Things To Do In Istanbul In Winter & What To Expect

 • Local beer 40-50 Lira

-Bear in mind that the exchange rate fluctuates, and at the moment, the prices for things in Tukey have changed dramatically in the least 2 years.
-That said, the price in USD or Euro remains much the same.
+Bear in mind that the exchange rate fluctuates, and at the moment, the prices for things in Tukey have changed dramatically in the last two years.
+That said, the price in USD or euro remains much the same.

 Winter in Istanbul